 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Station's basic financial statements.
-The schedules of functional expenses are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedules of functional expenses are fairly stated, in all material respects, in relation to the basic financial statements as a whole.